CharlesTaylor7/hacker-news/README.md

 ## Ideas
 - Autoload new comments
-- Watch / dismiss threads.
 - mark comments as read / unread
+- prev, next, and parent buttons / links.
+(Can these be anchors?)

 ## Technical Goals
-I'm trying some new apis / techniques.
-Not because I know them to be the best fit, but because I want more experience with them.
+I'm trying some new techniques, to gain experience with them.

 - JS Doc instead of Typescript.
-    - Still plays nice with editor lsp, but no typechecker to configure
+    - Still plays nice with editor lsp, but no typechecker to configure.

 - Indexed DB.
-    - A relational db in the browser.
+    - A document db in the browser.
 Fun!